 Both parties negotiate with only one of these n voters.
 That voter is randomly selected from the total population n.
 Observe that the higher the n, the lower the representation in the election of this voter.
 That is, a larger n necessarily implies that every individual electoral choice matters less.
 However, if n is small, negotiating with this voter may be more attractive to political parties.
 This is because negotiating with a large number of voters is costly.
 We assume that each party has a budget (B) that they can use to buy votes.
-If a party decides not to negotiate with the voter (or the voter does no accept the offer), the party keeps this budget.
+If a party decides not to negotiate with the voter (or the voter does not accept the offer), the party keeps this budget.
 The profits of party i is given by,

 πi(si,aj)=W⋅ei+(1-si⋅aj)⋅B